Huegoxaga/notes/os/git.md

   - `git remote -v` to see details
 - `git remote add origin <URL|SERVER>` Add the remote repos.

-  - For Github repos, the URL is usually like, `https://github.com/AccountName/ReposName.git`
+  - For Github repos, the URL is used for HTTPS connection,
+    - The URL looks like this, `https://github.com/AccountName/ReposName.git`
   - For SSH connection to the GitHub server, it should be in `git@github.com:user/repo.git` format
   - Switch HTTPS and SSH connection, run `git remote -v && git remote remove origin && git remote add origin <URL|SERVER>` or `git remote set-url origin <SERVER>`
+  - Token in GitHub is a temporary password used for HTTPS connection, it can be generated in the console's setting page
+    - On the console, specific privileges of the token can be controlled
   - For ssh connection upload the public key to `github.com` then save private key into `ssh-agent` for login, by running `eval \$(ssh-agent -s) && ssh-add ~/.ssh/id_rsa`

     - For mac, add the following to `~/.ssh/config` to save the key to `ssh-agent` automatically, add `UseKeychain yes` if passphrase is used